Francisco-1088/merakiBackupAndRestore/README.md

 As you run the script, you will be prompted for a few things:

-1. As the backup begins, you will have to choose that you want a `Backup my Meraki networks job` by entering the number `1` at the prompt and pressing Enter
+1. As the script begins running, you will have to choose that you want a `Backup my Meraki networks job` by entering the number `1` at the prompt and pressing Enter
 ![image alt text](images/backup_menu1.png)
 2. You will then be prompted with the list of organizations your API key has access to (after filtering for the optional `org_number_filter` or `org_name_filter` as explained in the previous section), and you will have to enter the row number of the organization you wish to work with.
 For example, for the `Francisco Tello` organization, you should enter `3` as in the image.
 ![image alt text](images/backup_menu2.png)